Tara Khattar: Career

 Born in Lebanon, Khattar's grandmothers taught her how to cook as a child.
-One grandmother was from Aleppo, the one from Achrafieh; they were both differently influenced by the cuisines of their home regions.
+One grandmother was from Aleppo, the other one from Achrafieh; they were both differently influenced by the cuisines of their home regions.
 She studied for a BA in International Management of Culinary Arts at the Institut Paul Bocuse, graduating in 2013.
 She subsequently worked at l’Atelier de Joël Robuchon Saint-Germain in Paris.
 She then moved to New York to study for an MA in Food Studies at New York University.

 In 2018 she was the first person from the Middle East to participate in the television programme Top Chef France, when she joined the show.
 This led to her describing her style of cookery as 'progressive Lebanese'.
 She subsequently won the competition Chopped on Food Network twice.
 In 2020 her first book, Liban, was published in French and Arabic.